mdcutone/psychxr/README.md

 # PsychXR

 PsychXR is a collection of [Python](https://www.python.org/) extension libraries for interacting with eXtended Reality displays (HMDs), intended for neuroscience and psychology research applications.

-PsychXR is used as the interface for HMD support in PsychoPy v3 (http://www.psychopy.org/).
+PsychXR is used by PsychoPy v3 (http://www.psychopy.org/) to provide HMD support.

 ## Supported Devices

 * Oculus Rift DK2 and CV1

-## Big Changes Coming Soon!
+## Changes Coming Soon!

-PsychXR 0.2 is in the works, supporting Numpy integration and a cleaner API. *These are breaking changes!* However, the API will become mostly stable after the 0.2 release.
-The Rift class in PsychoPy will be updated to accomodate these changes.
-We also have a website (http://psychxr.org/) which will host PsychXR's documentation in the future.
+PsychXR 0.2 is in the works. *These are breaking changes, current applications will fail without modification!* However, the API will become mostly stable after the 0.2 release.
+PsychoPy's Rift class will be updated to accomodate these changes at release.
+We also have a new website (http://psychxr.org/) which will host PsychXR's documentation in the future.

+New features include:

+* NumPy arrays for quaternions, matrices, and vectors.
+* Clean-up/removal of unused data and functions in the `ovr` API.
+* Restucturing of PsychXR modules.
+* LibOVR API version bump.

 ## Installing